BU-Spark/bu-spark/documentation/code-review/code-review.md

 nav_order: 1
 ---

-# What to do when reviewing Pull Requests
+# What to do when reviewing a pull requests
-- Ensure Pull Request is complete.
-A complete Pull      Request;
+- Ensure pull request is complete.
+A complete pull request;
-  - Must have a clear description of feature or bug Should include a gif/video of before and after feature was added, if it introduces visual features.
+  - Must have a clear description of feature or bug.
+  - Should include a gif/video of before and after feature was added, if it introduces visual features.
 Eg: ![Screenshot of deletion feature](delete-entry.gif)

   - Contains code that all contributes to a single feature.
-  - Must not be commits behind main branch
+  - Must not be commits behind main branch (or the branch it's about to merge into).
-  - Passes all CI/CD checks
+  - Passes all CI/CD checks.

 - Provide actionable comments.
 State directly what should be changed and why
 Egs:
-   - Instead of "I am not clear on what’s going here", you could comment "group lines 23-65 into a function “calculateCoordinatesOfScalingBox()” and move it to a utils.ts file to make your code more readable"
+   - Instead of "I am not clear on what’s going here", you could comment "group lines 23-65 into a function “calculateCoordinatesOfScalingBox()” and move it to a utils.ts file to make your code more readable".

-   - Instead of "Your branch doesn’t seem to be up to date", you could comment "Merge with main to get latest changes"
+   - Instead of "Your branch doesn’t seem to be up to date", you could comment "Merge with main to get latest changes".

-- Run branch locally to verify functionality
+- Run branch locally to verify functionality.
-- Approve asap
+- Approve asap.

 # Code review checklist